 Portulaca also drapes nicely when planted in containers and hanging baskets.
 Because it requires little water, it is perfect to tuck into stacked stone walls and between pavers in paths.
 Or it can be used as an edging along paths and flower beds.

-How To Grow Portulaca
+How To Start Portulaca Seeds Outdoors

 Thanks to its propensity for self-sowing, portulaca is very easy to grow from seed.
 You can direct sow it in your garden after your last frost.
 Ideally the soil should be 65⁰F.
 The seeds are very tiny so the easiest way to sow them is by mixing them in sand.
 Broadcast the sand and seed mixture over the area where you want your portulaca to grow.
 This will ensure even coverage of the seeds.
 However, do not cover the seeds with soil.
 They need light to germinate.
 Gently tamp the soil to ensure good contact between it and the seeds.
 I usually water the soil before planting fine seed like portulaca because the seed will wash away if you water with a garden hose or watering can after planting.
 Germination should occur within 10 to 14 days.
 If necessary, thin your seedlings to 6 inches apart.

 If you prefer, you can start your seeds indoors 6 to 8 weeks before your last frost.
 Surface sow the seeds.
+Do not cover them.
 They need light to germinate.
 You can hasten germination by using a heat mat, otherwise expect your seeds to germinate with 10 to 14 days.
 You can transplant your seedlings outdoors in your garden after your last frost.
 Seedlings should be spaced 6 inches apart.
 Be careful while transplanting.
 Portulaca does not like its roots disturbed.

 Germinating your seedlings in biodegradable peat pots or cowpots allows you to plant the entire container in the garden without disturbing the plants’ roots.
 The pots will decay into the soil, adding nutrients, during the growing season.
 An alternative to purchasing biodegradable pots is to make your own using paper or newsprint.
 A quick search on Youtube shows that there are many ways to make these pots.
 One caveat is to use plain paper or newsprint only.
 Glossy magazine pages do not break down as easily in the soil and the inks may contain heavy metals.
 The ink used in newspapers is vegetable based so it won’t harm your plant or your soil.